• Skip to primary navigation

 Bank of England reduces Bank Rate from 0.75% to 0.25%

-The Bank of England reduced the Bank Rate from 0.75% to 0.25% and launched a Term Funding Scheme to assist households and businesses to cope with the disruption associated with Covid-19.
+10 March 2020 The Bank of England reduced the Bank Rate from 0.75% to 0.25% and launched a Term Funding Scheme to assist households and businesses to cope with the disruption associated with Covid-19.
+More

 Housing Secretary outlines proposals to update the planning system to encourage building